Courses may include

 DBAS 1007 - Data Fundamentals

-This course introduces learners to the concept of a database management system and its role in the IT infrastructure of any business.
-Learners will use a database management system to develop a database and use this database to store and manipulate data.
-Learners will also be asked to interpret database diagrams and create database objects based on their meaning.
+This course introduces students to the concept of a database management system and its role in the IT infrastructure of any business.
+Students will use a database management system to develop a database and use this database to store and manipulate data.
+Students will also be asked to interpret database diagrams and create database objects based on their meaning.

 INET 2005 - Web Application Programming I

-This course focuses on the planning, design and development of dynamic (data-aware) web pages using server-side scripting and database connectivity.
+This course focuses on the planning, design and development of dynamic (data-aware) web pages using server-side programming and database connectivity.

 INFT 2100 - Project Management